Dev-Kripa/dk-learn/notesRidev/coffee-script.md

 countdown = (num for num in [10..1])
 ```

-> Coffee-Scrip and JavaScript Operators comparision
+> Coffee-Script and JavaScript Operators comparision

 | CoffeeScript	| JavaScript